beruhh/eStudent/README.md

 ethio-foss
 ==========

-Free software development projects from Ethiopia
+The first real Free software project from Ethiopia